localstack/docs/content/en/user-guide/aws/pca/index.md

 ## Getting started

 This guide is designed for users who are new to ACM PCA and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
-We will follow the procedure to create and install a certificate for a one-level CA hosted by ACM PCA.
+We will follow the procedure to create and install a certificate for a single-level hierarchy CA hosted by ACM PCA.

 ### Create a CA